RULES & REGULATIONS

 Informed Consent to Participate

-Participation in Pitt Intramural Sports could result in physical injury to a participant; which could consist of serious and/or fatal injuries.
-The University of Pittsburgh, Pitt’s Student Affairs Department and Pitt’s Campus Recreation Department assume no responsibility for injuries received during intramural participation.
-Participation in Intramurals is voluntary and involves inherent risk.
-All participants will be required to acknowledge and accept the terms of an agreement to participate prior to competition.
+Participation in Pitt Intramural Sports could result in physical injury to a participant.
+The University of Pittsburgh, the Department of Student Affairs and the Department of Campus Recreation assume no responsibility for injuries received during intramural participation.

 Alcohol and Drug Policy

 The possession and use of alcohol or any other illegal drugs is prohibited at and during any intramural sports activity by participants or spectators; they will not be allowed on site.
 Any participant suspected to be under the influence of alcohol or drugs will be asked to leave the facility, and the team will risk forfeiting the game.
 Each team and its Captain will be responsible for assisting in the enforcement of this policy for its team members and spectators.
 Violators can be subject to removal from their team and the league, and, in addition, may also be removed from all sports for the semester.
 Violators can also be subject to disciplinary action in accordance with the University of Pittsburgh’s policy.

 The Campus Recreation Department does not insure its participants.
 All students are encouraged to avail themselves of the relatively inexpensive program offered through the Student Health Service.

 All persons planning to participate in the Intramural program are encouraged to undergo an annual physical examination.
 The Department of Campus Recreation reserves the right to require proof of such examinations prior to participating in selected activities.